Danger One: Production

 The screenplay was written in the aftermath of the Great Recession and intended as an indictment of capitalism.
 The filmmakers wanted to tell a story about the anxiety and anger of working men and women who fear an uncertain future in an economy they’re told is strong.
 The script was also inspired by the director’s upbringing (his father was a medical doctor) and the ‘80s/‘90s buddy action comedies that he and the writer had grown up with.

 Tom Everett Scott joined the production only two days before cameras started rolling.
 Other actors that were considered for the role were Bokeem Woodbine, Seann William Scott, and Michael Rapaport.

 Damon Dayoub was initially cast as one of the corrupt ICE agents.
 But when the filmmakers couldn’t decide between Angelica Celaya and Julissa Bermudez for the role of Brie, they cast them both: Bermudez took over the ICE agent role from Dayoub who then went on to play firefighter Max instead.

 Prior to filming, director Tom Oesch spent a week choreographing all the fight scenes in the producer’s backyard.
 Because of the tight schedule, however, there was no time for stunt rehearsals ahead of principal photography and so the actors all had to quickly learn the choreography on set.

-Most of the ambulance interiors were “cheated” in front of three large rear-projection screens that had been set up inside the same warehouse that doubled as the paramedics’ headquarters.
-That warehouse was unfortunately also located right next door to a recycling plant, which made so much noise that a large portion of the dialog had to be re-recorded in post-production.
+Most of the ambulance interiors were “cheated” in front of three large rear-projection screens that had been set up inside a warehouse that doubled as the paramedics’ headquarters.
+That warehouse was located right next door to a recycling plant, which made so much noise that a large portion of the dialog had to be re-recorded in post-production.

 Filming lasted 23 days.
 It took place in Los Angeles, Anaheim, Vernon, and Griffith Park.

 The initial director’s cut was a few minutes shorter than the final cut that was eventually shown in theaters.